 - Go home and think about it – If you are about to make a purchase you were not planning on making, put the item down, go home and then think about whether you really need it.
 If you are shopping online then give yourself 48 hours before making any non-planned purchases.

 - Buy other peoples stuff – Whether it is craigslist or a yard sale you can get really good stuff that is only slightly used.
-We have saved a fortune on kids stuff by focusing on gently used items from our local area.
+We have saved a fortune on kids clothes and toys by focusing on gently used items from our local area.
 I do not recommend this for saving money on shoes, but most other stuff it works great.

 Ways to Save Money on Groceries